96boards/website/_posts/2018/11/2018-11-01-up-and-running-with-the-secure96-tpm.md

 ```
 #define TPM_INTERFACE_TYPE_DEFAULT “dev”
 ```
 as the first definition in the file.
-Build is a simple case of typing make, although I did already have build-essential and the typical build packages installed.
+Build is a simple case of typing make on the Dragonboard, although I did already have build-essential and the typical build packages installed.
 The stack worked out of the box for me once I pointed it at the hardware TPM.

 After building this change, the getcapability utility in the IBM TSS stack (in utils/)